thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-classic-extensions-customscript.md

 <properties
-   pageTitle="Extension de script personnalisé pour machine virtuelle Windows | Microsoft Azure" description="Automatisation des tâches de configuration de machine virtuelle Azure à l’aide de l’extension de script personnalisé pour exécuter des scripts PowerShell sur une machine virtuelle Windows distante" services="virtual-machines-windows" documentationCenter="" authors="kundanap"
+   pageTitle="Custom Script extension on a Windows VM | Microsoft Azure" description="Automate Azure VM configuration tasks by using the Custom Script extension to run PowerShell scripts on a remote Windows VM" services="virtual-machines-windows" documentationCenter="" authors="kundanap"